Margaret Culkin Banning: Early life

 Banning was born in Buffalo, Minnesota on March 18, 1891.
 She was the daughter of William E. Culkin, who served in the Minnesota Senate from 1895 to 1899, and Hannah Alice Young.
 Her family moved to Duluth, Minnesota when she was five after President William McKinley appointed her father as Register of the Land Office.
 Her first poem was published in the local paper when she was seven.
 She attended local public schools before spending a year at Sacred Heart Academy in Rochester, New York.

 She graduated from Vassar College in 1912 with an A.B., where she had been elected to Phi Beta Kappa.
-She was the editor of the college mazine in her senior year.
+She was the editor of the college magazine in her senior year.
 Banning was inspired by the Irish Revival movement and particularly enjoyed the works of Lady Gregory while studying at the college.
-She attended Russell Sage College on a fellowship for social work from 1912 to 1913, and then received a certificate from the Chicago School of Civics and Philanthropy in 1914.
+She attended Russell Sage College on a fellowship for social work from 1912 to 1913 and then received a certificate from the Chicago School of Civics and Philanthropy in 1914.